 In November I had an opportunity to go the Napa Valley with Hotels.com and experience Napa for the first time.
 I knew Napa had amazing vineyards, but the Napa Valley has so much more to offer.
+I would definitely come back to this place again.
+There is literally something out here for everyone, so there is n chance of you getting bored.
+After you’ve read this post about what I got up to, if you want to find out what else Napa Valley Balloons has to offer, a quick search will give you the answers you need.
 As you know, I love being active and going on adventures…which isn’t something you would initially think of doing in Napa, but we did just that…we had an active vacation that focused on health, wellness and indulgence.

 Young travelers (like me) are swapping beaches and beverages for action-packed, fitness getaways.
 Results from a recent Hotels.com survey shows that 80% of 18 to 35 year old’s consider keeping fit one of the most important parts of their holiday experience.
 Millennial’s are looking for unusual holiday experiences and use exercise to meet new people (27%) and explore new places from an alternative perspective (32%).